shirbuch/pick_balls_turtlebot3/README.md

 # pick_balls_turtlebot3 - Assignment 2 in Robotics Lab

-### Important:
-For each configuration change please add "!!!" nearby so we will find it later Read build last todo

 ### Info:
 Services:
 1. Navigate(x, y, theta)->none		: Navigate to a point